 1.To be eligible for a Michigan marijuana card, first, you have to receive a formal diagnosis for a “Qualifying Condition”.
 Qualifying conditions in Michigan include: Cancer, Glaucoma, Positive status for Human Immunodeficiency Virus (HIV), Acquired Immune Deficiency Syndrome (AIDS), Hepatitis C, Amyotrophic Lateral Sclerosis (ALS – Lou Gehrig’s Disease), Crohn’s disease, Agitation of Alzheimer’s disease, Nail patella, Post Traumatic Stress Disorder (PTSD).
 A patient also qualifies if s/he experiences any chronic or debilitating disease or medical condition, or it’s treatment, which produces one or more of the following symptoms or side effects: Cachexia or wasting syndrome, Severe and chronic pain, Nausea, Seizures, including but not limited to those characteristic of epilepsy, Severe and persistent muscle spasms, including but not limited to those characteristic of multiple sclerosis

 2.The next and most crucial stage is to have a duly licensed physician to sign off on the state required “Physician Certification” form.
-Most large health groups do not allow physicians to issue physician certifications.
-The only alternative is to locate approved medical marijuana doctors who are licensed to issue the all-important form.
+Most larger health groups do not allow physicians to issue physician certifications.
+The only alternative is to locate approved Michigan medical marijuana doctors who are licensed to issue the all-important form.

-3.To get your physician certification form in Michigan, you will need to schedule an in-person examination with a doctor who is willing to issue a physician certification form.
+3.To get your physician certification form in Michigan, you will need to schedule an in-person examination with a marijuana doctor who is willing to issue a physician certification form.
 This is necessary regardless of whether you have already received your diagnosis for a qualifying condition from another physician.